Impact of Low ell's on Large Scale Structure Anomalies: Addressing the problematic multipoles

 At this stage, one might wonder if the reduction in the $A_L$ anomaly is due to the inclusion of the WMAP, SPT, and ACT datasets rather than the exclusion of the low multipoles ($\ell < 30$) from the P18 dataset.
 However, this concern is addressed when we examine the constraints obtained from the full P18 dataset along with WMAP, SPT, ACT.
 As shown in Table \ref{tab: addressing3}, the lensing amplitude obtained with the full combined datasets, $A_L = 1.063 \pm 0.035$, is $\sim 2 \sigma$ away from unity.
-Therefore, we can confidently reach to the conclusion that the lensing amplitude anomaly is indeed driven by the lower 30 multipole measurements of P18 dataset.
+Therefore, we can confidently reach to the conclusion that the lensing amplitude anomaly is indeed driven by the lower 30 multipoles measurements of P18 dataset {which is in agreement with previous findings of Planck collaboration \cite{Planck:2018vyg}}.

 In the above analyses where we have excluded the low multipoles of P18, we have used a Gaussian prior for the optical depth parameter $\tau$, while utilizing WMAP data.
 The implementation of a flat prior for $\tau$ within this framework results in an unconstrained estimate of the parameter.
 To mitigate this limitation, we incorporated low-redshift data into our analysis, specifically the BAO and \textit{PantheonPlus} datasets.
-The resulting estimates, presented in Table \ref{tab: addressing3}, yield $\tau = 0.076^{+0.030}_{-0.026}$ and $A_L = 1.006^{+0.052}_{-0.067}$, which is consistent with the value of unity.
+The resulting estimates, presented in \cref{tab: addressing3}, yield $\tau = 0.076^{+0.030}_{-0.026}$ and $A_L = 1.006^{+0.052}_{-0.067}$, which is consistent with the value of unity.